 Current Projects

-Collaboration with The Nature Conservancy’s Emiquon Preserve.
-This multi-year project will provide the evidence and data necessary to answer visit and visitor use management questions, informing Emiquon’s development of nimble and responsive visitor management approaches for the health of people and planet.
+Collaboration with The Nature Conservancy’s Midwest Division.
+This multi-year project across four sites will provide the evidence and data necessary to answer visit and visitor use management questions, informing development of nimble and responsive visitor management approaches for the health of people and planet.

 Co-Investigator on the Coping and Nature During COVID-19 Survey (CANS) research project.
 CANS was developed to explore multiple components that may influence the use of greenspace and its impact on well-being in response to perceived threats of COVID-19.
 This survey was conducted May 2022 and questions were referenced to the spring of 2021 and 2022, before and after vaccines against COVID-19 were widely available.
 The online survey (n=1,621) sampled individuals residing in the largest 100 metropolitan statistical areas in the U.S. either in the top or bottom poverty tertiles per the American Community Survey.
 Ongoing active member of the Horton Research Group.